-Sometimes the otolaryngologist will recommend removal of the adenoid tissue (lymph tissue located in the upper portion of the throat just behind the nose) when ear tubes are placed for persistent middle-ear fluid.
+Sometimes the ENT specialist will recommend removal of the adenoid tissue (lymph tissue located in the upper portion of the throat just behind the nose) when ear tubes are placed for persistent middle-ear fluid.
 This is often considered in children over the age of four, or when a repeat tube insertion is necessary.

 Adenoidectomy can also help address issues of chronic nasal obstruction, significant snoring, or incessant runny nose that happens even when the child doesn’t have a cold.
 Current research indicates that removing adenoid tissue at the same time as placement of ear tubes for persistent middle-ear fluid can reduce the risk of recurrent ear infections and the need for repeat surgery in children four years and older.

 After surgery, the patient is monitored in the recovery room (if general anesthesia was used) and will usually go home within an hour or two.
 Patients usually experience little or no postoperative pain, but grogginess, irritability, and/or nausea from the anesthesia can occur temporarily.
 When done in the office, recovery is immediate.

 Hearing loss caused by the presence of middle ear fluid is immediately resolved by surgery.
 Children with speech, language, learning, or balance problems may take several weeks or months to improve.